-- 1. Gas No oil mix.
-Make sure the level is adequate. - 2.
+- 1. Gas Make sure the level is adequate. - 2.
 Race buoys (Marks) May need to inflate, Shop-Vac exhaust works well for inflating.

-DO NOT OVERINFLATE Pressure will build when the buoys are left in the sun. - 3.
-Working radio If Hurricane radio is not working, take a handheld from the clubhouse.
+DO NOT OVERINFLATE - Pressure will build when the buoys are left in the sun.

+3. Radio - Take a handheld from the clubhouse.

-Launch (Tracker)- Use it, not the Hurricane, to ferry racers out to their boats and after, back ashore.
+Launch (Tracker) - Use the Tracker, not the Safety Boat, to ferry racers out to their boats and after, back ashore.

+Duty Assignments

-Duty Assignments - Running the races will go smoother if everyone is given specific assignments.
-The co-Chair can act as either Timekeeper or Flag Tender.
+Running the races will go smoother if everyone is given specific assignments.

-- 1. Chairman Sets the courses.
+1. Race Committee Chairman - Sets the courses.
 Operates the 'Ollie' automated starting system, assuring start countdowns proceed precisely.
 During the start, this person can sight down the line and look for boats over early.
 If any boats cross the line before the start, this person should hold up and wave the Individual Recall flag.
 This flag is held up until the boat(s) over early completely cross back behind the line.
 Marks first finishers with 1 sec. horn.
-Others with a 1⁄2 second. - 2.
-Timekeeper Assures boats racing match sign-up sheet.
-Starts timers for each fleet at starting horns.
-Assures that elapsed times for boats in all fleets are recorded accurately and legibly. - 3.
+Others with a $\frac{1}{2}$ second.

+- 2. Recorder/Timekeeper Assures boats racing match sign-up sheet.
+Starts timer for Open Fleet at each starting horn.
+Assures that elapsed times for boats in Open Fleet and finish order for all other fleets are recorded accurately and legibly. - 3.
 Flag Tender Knows the flag sequence.
 Prepares flags to go up and down precisely on time.
-During finish, identifies finishing boats and calls "Mark" when first part of boat crosses the finish line

-4. Chase Boat - The two assistants manning the Chase Boat are the first responders in the event of an emergency.
+During finish, identifies finishing boats and calls "Mark" when first part of boat crosses the finish line. - 4.
+Chase Boat The two assistants manning the Chase Boat are the first responders in the event of an emergency.
 They set the course marks and adjust them as needed.
 Placement of the marks should be directed by the Committee Chairman.
 Before and after the races, they should use the Launch to ferry competitors out to their boats and back.